Analyzing Differentiable Fuzzy Logic Operators: Aggregation

 having the simple derivative $\frac{\partial A_{MAE}(x_1, ..., x_n)}{\partial x_i} = \frac{1}{n}$.
 This measure is equal to 1 minus the \textit{mean absolute error (MAE}) and is associated with the \luk\ t-norm.
 Another special case is $p=2$:

 This function is equal to 1 minus the \textit{root-mean-square error} (RMSE) which is commonly used for regression tasks and heavily weights outliers.
-We can do the same for the Yager t-conorm $\min((a^p + b^p)^{1/p}, 1)$ (\ref{appendix:yager}): \begin{deff} For some $p\geq 0$, the $p-$Mean aggregator is defined as
+We can do the same for the Yager existential aggregator (\ref{appendix:yager}): \begin{deff} For any $p > 0$, the Generalized Mean is defined as